Self-Help Homeownership Opportunity Program (SHOP)

 SHOP grant funds are made available through HUD's annual SHOP NOFA competition.
 The SHOP NOFA is published on HUD's e-grant portal.
-Once the NOFA is published, eligible applicants may apply through this e-grant portal.
+Once the NOFA is published, eligible applicants may apply through Grants.gov.

 SHOP grant funds can only be used for land acquisition, infrastructure improvements, and administrative costs.
 Total land acquisition and infrastructure improvement costs cannot exceed an average of $15,000 in SHOP assistance per unit.
 Administrative costs cannot exceed 20% of the SHOP grant amount.
 SHOP grantees must leverage other funds for the new construction or rehabilitation of their SHOP units.

-The Office of Rural Housing and Economic Development in HUD's Office of Community Planning and Development (CPD) administers the SHOP program.
-Questions about SHOP requirements should be directed to the Office of Rural Housing and Economic Development at 1-877-787-2526 or 202-708-2290.
+HUD's Office of Rural Housing and Economic Development administers SHOP.
+For more information about SHOP, contact the Office of Rural Housing and Economic Development at 1-877-787-2526 or 202-708-2290.
 Persons with hearing or speech impairments may access this number via TTY by calling the Federal Information Relay service at 1-800-877-8339.

-Community Frameworks (CF) is a regional non-profit self-help housing organization that serves the states of Idaho, Montana, Oregon and Washington.
+Community Frameworks (CF) received a SHOP grant award in the amount of $1,338,071.
+CF is a regional non-profit self-help housing organization that serves the states of Idaho, Montana, Oregon, and Washington.
 CF will make SHOP funds available to 16 affiliates to purchase land and make necessary infrastructure improvements that support new construction and rehabilitation of the SHOP units.
-Each affiliate has the flexibility to design a program that meets the needs of its community.
-Funds will also be used for the administration of the grant.
-Approximately fifty-two percent of all newly constructed units will receive certification as ENERGY STAR qualified units.
-The number of Green and/or energy efficient units is projected to be 100% of total combined new construction and rehab units.
-Community Frameworks will produce a minimum of 89 SHOP housing units.
-Contact: Heather Weagan, (360) 377-7738.
+Each affiliate has flexibility to design a program that meets the needs of its community.
+Grant award funds will be used to complete a minimum of 71 SHOP housing units.

-The Housing Assistance Council (HAC) is a national non-profit self-help housing organization that will use its SHOP funds in primarily rural areas.
+The Housing Assistance Council (HAC) received a SHOP grant award in the amount of $1,202,032.
+HAC is a national non-profit self-help housing organization that will use its SHOP funds in primarily rural areas to facilitate and encourage innovative homeownership opportunities through the provision of self-help housing.
 Local affiliates will compete for SHOP funding from HAC.
 Each affiliate has the flexibility to design a program that meets the needs of its community.
-SHOP funds will be used to purchase land and make necessary infrastructure improvements that support the new construction of SHOP units.
-Funds will also be used for administration of the grant.
-HAC will require that at least 50 percent of FY 2016 SHOP funded units be constructed according to a comprehensive, industry-recognized or regionally-recognized green building standards.
-At least 20 percent of the units will meet Green Building, Healthy Home, and Universal Design standards.
-HAC will produce a minimum of 64 SHOP housing units.
-Contact: Karin Klusmann, Loan Fund Director, (202) 842-8600 ext.
-118.
+SHOP funds will be used to purchase land and make necessary infrastructure improvements that support the new construction of SHOP housing units.
+Completed units will be sold to low-income homebuyers who have contributed a significant amount of sweat equity toward the construction of their homes.
+The grant award will be used to complete a minimum of 67 SHOP housing units.